sje30/lse/lse-eglen.md

 journal for publicatio can be made freely available without embargo.
 This provides a pragmatic, zero-cost solution to open access, commonly termed 'green OA', as an alernative to the publisher-preferred model of 'gold OA' where an article processing charge must be paid.
+UKRI see both green and gold OA as equally valid approaches to sharing work.

 As a researcher, I think the rights retention strategy is a valuable tool for us to retain rights on our work, rather than handing over all